-Formalising defacto arrangements
+Formalising defacto property settlements

-- A defacto relationship must have existed.
+- A de facto relationship must have existed.

-- One or both of the parties is ordinarily resident in a state which has conferred its power in regards to defacto property settlements to the Commonwealth.
+- One or both of the parties is ordinarily resident in a state which has conferred its power in regards to de facto property settlements to the Commonwealth.
 There are also associated requirements in terms of the amount of time which the parties have lived in a particular state and where they made contributions with respect to the property.

-- There is a 2 year limitation period following separation in which parties must have formalised their property settlement or have commenced court proceedings for property settlement.
-If they do not then they may not be able to obtain a property settlement.
-In certain circumstances a court may grant leave out of time for parties to commence property settlement proceedings notwithstanding the 2 year limit has not been complied with.
+- There is a 2 year limitation period following separation, in which parties must have formalised their property settlement or have commenced court proceedings for property settlement.
+If they do not, then they may not be able to obtain a property settlement.
+In certain circumstances a court may grant leave out of time for parties to commence property settlement proceedings, notwithstanding the 2 year limit has not been complied with.

 We can help

 You should not undertake a property settlement without first receiving the advice of a family lawyer.
-This is especially the case with respect to defacto property settlements.
+This is especially the case with respect to de facto property settlements.
 Springwood Lawyers is well able to assist you in this regard.